nixplay/KeychainPlugin/README.md

 ### iCloud keychain enabled

-iCloud keychain synchonizing is enabled, so the keychain will be mirrored across all devices *if* the user is signed in to iCloud (Settings > iCloud) and has iCloud keychain turned on (Settings > iCloud > Keychain)
+iCloud keychain synchonizing is enabled by default, so the keychain will be mirrored across all devices *if* the user is signed in to iCloud (Settings > iCloud) and has iCloud keychain turned on (Settings > iCloud > Keychain).
+It is possible to disable synchronizing entries to iCloud when setting keys.

 ### Usage